The Framework for

 ->get();

-PSR-4 autoloading, dependency resolution, and manifest-based loading.
+📦 Module System PSR-4 autoloading, dependency resolution, manifest-based loading.

-- Self-contained modules with routes, views, commands, and migrations
+- Self-contained packages with routes, views, migrations

-- Version constraints and conflict detection
+- Version constraints and dependency resolution

 {

-"name": "blog",
+"name": "velvetcms/blog",

 "version": "1.0.0",